landal79/landal79.github.io/_drafts/programming-is-problem-solving.md

 tags: [clean-code,oop]
 #date: 2015-06-03T00:32:23+02:00
 ---
-The first thing we learn in computer science is to create algorithms, there are various definition of algorithms but I like the [merriam-webster](http://www.merriam-webster.com/dictionary/algorithm){:target="_blank"} one:
+The first thing we learn as we approach computer science are algorithms, there are various definition of algorithms but I like the [merriam-webster](http://www.merriam-webster.com/dictionary/algorithm){:target="_blank"} one:

 > a procedure for solving a mathematical problem (as of finding the greatest common divisor) in a finite number of steps that frequently involves repetition of an operation; broadly :  a step-by-step procedure for solving a problem or accomplishing some end especially by a computer